gdsc-jssstu/CipherBox/CONTRIBUTING.md

 # Welcome to Student Study Manager contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [Student Study Manager](https://github.com/gdsc-jssstu/CipherBox) 🎇✨
+Any contribution you make will be reflected on [CipherBox](https://github.com/gdsc-jssstu/CipherBox) 🎇✨

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.